daraperl/PUI2015_dperl/citibikes/readme.md

 code, as well as figuring out why our chi square statistic was negative (we had reached the maximum size of the number).
 When we compared the final codes this code was completed and chosen.
 As a group we chose to keep coding and comparing to have our best version of the code.

+Readme File for PUI 2015 HW4 Assignment 1:

+Team Members: Dara Perl

+Required Data: January 2015 Citibike Data
+In this file I used the January 2015 Citibike Data and the KS, Pearson and Spearman Tests to test the goodness of fit of male and female and day and night riders.